 4-Year Universities

-All surveys (Highlands College, ABHE schools, and 2-year Community Colleges) are averaged over the past 4 years.
+All Survey results are averaged over the past 3 years.

 Strategic Plan Initiatives